bishtanuj/Machine_Learning_Algorithms/Linear Regression/README.md

 2. **Independence**: Residual (differences between actual and predicted values) are independent.
 3. **Homoscendasticity**: Residuals follow a normal distribution.
 4. **Normality**: Residuals follow a normal distribution.

+### How Does Linear Regression Work?
+1. **Best Fit Line**: Linear regression finds the line that best fits the data points.
+This line represents the relationship between the features and the target variables.
+2. **Cost Function**: The algorithm minimizes the difference between predicted and actual values using a cost function (often mean squared error).
+3. **Gradient Descent**: Optimization technique to adjust model parameters (coefficients) iteratively.